SAP FI (Financial Accounting) Introduction

 The SAP FI CO (Financial Accounting & Controlling) Module has the capability of meeting all the accounting and financial needs of an organization.
 It is within this module that Financial Managers as well as other Managers within your business can review the financial position of the company in real time as compared to legacy systems which often times require overnight updates before financial statements can be generated and run for management review.

 The real-time functionality of the SAP modules allows for better decision making and strategic planning.
-The FI (Financial Accounting) Module integrates with other SAP Modules such as MM (Materials Management), PP (Production Planning), SD (Sales and Distribution), PM (Plant Maintenance),and PS (Project Systems).
+The FI (Financial Accounting) Module integrates with other SAP Modules such as SAP MM (Materials Management), SAP PP (Production Planning), SAP SD (Sales and Distribution), SAP PM (Plant Maintenance),and SAP PS (Project Systems).

 The FI (Financial Accounting) Module components.